It isn't hard to suppress the vote - just make it hard to do and provide ambiguous standards for voter credentials.

 Yes, in the early days of the Republic, only landowners - white and male - could vote.
 They didn't want people who were poor or itinerant to vote.
 After all, the poor would merely vote themselves some money, right?
 And that is an argument being made today - although below-the-radar.
 Don't let those poor folks vote!
 They'll just vote for more food stamps and Obamaphones!
 And of course, there are racial dog-whistles in this argument as well.

 I guess, to me, I am a little browned-off by the whole deal.
-In past years, we went down to the Presbyterian church, and the little old ladies would say "Hi" to us, and we would vote, using Georgia's notoriously easy-to-hack voting machines.
+In past years, we went down to the Presbyterian church, and the little old ladies would say "Hi" to us, and we would vote, using Georgia's notoriously easy-to-hack voting machines (UPDATE: Since replaced by a new system of electronic AND paper ballots - very secure!).
 But in spite of all that, I felt pretty secure that my vote was counted.
-And maybe next year, we will be home for election day - and will visit the election board to insure our data is correct (and get updated voter registration cards).
+And maybe next year, we will be home for election day - and will visit the election board to ensure our data is correct (and get updated voter registration cards).

 But this year?
 Well, we know right off the bat, Mark's vote doesn't get counted.
 And mine?
 I put the envelope in the mail box - I wonder if I might as just as well put it in a garbage can.